Birkenhead Wanderers FC (rugby league): Stadium

 Tranmere Rovers was founded in 1884 and played the first games at Steele's Field.
 This was just a field with no facilities, named after the landlord of the adjacent Beekeepers' pub.

 At the end of the 1886/87 season, Tranmere Rovers bought Ravenshaw's Field next door to Tranmere Rugby Club, and relocated.
 The new ground was quickly enclosed so that gate money could be taken and later improvements included dressing rooms, a small stand and turnstiles.
 In 1895, what had previously been known as the "Borough-road enclosure" was renamed Prenton Park even though it was outside the Prenton area boundaries.
 It is on this ground that Birkenhead Wanderers played rugby.

 In 1912 Prenton Park was sold off to make way for housing and Tranmere Rovers moved into their 3rd home taking the Prenton Park name with them.

+Colours

+The club's colours were originally pink and white stripes, but by 1902 blue and white.